Best Foods for Fighting Asthma (Cont'd)

 Sweet potatoes are one of the oldest vegetables known to man.
 They are also one of the most nutritious vegetables and an excellent addition to your diet if you suffer from asthma.
 Sweet potatoes are one of the foods that are least likely to cause allergic reactions, which is great news since asthma is often linked to allergies.
 What's more, sweet potatoes contain plenty of vitamin C and potassium as well as unique root proteins which, according to preliminary studies, may have significant antioxidant properties.
 The pink, orange, and yellow varieties are also one of the most concentrated food sources of beta-carotene (the more intense the color, the more beta-carotene).

 Turmeric, a spice that lends its yellow color to curries and many other foods, has long been used in traditional Asian medicine to treat asthma and many other conditions and diseases.
 In recent years, also western medicine has started to pay greater attention to this extraordinary spice.
 Recent research suggests that turmeric possesses strong anti-inflammatory properties.
-Although best known for its use in Indian style curries, turmeric can also be used to add flavor and color to fish, seafood, meat, rice, vegetable, and pasta dishes.
+Although best known for its use in Indian style curries, turmeric powder can also be used to add flavor and color to fish, seafood, meat, rice, vegetable, and pasta dishes.
+If you like the flavor of fresh turmeric better, here are 10 ideas on how you can use fresh turmeric in cooking.

 Tomatoes possess many extraordinary properties that make them an attractive functional food for preventing asthma and alleviating asthma symptoms.
 Their most notable quality: they provide lycopene.
 In one study with 32 asthmatic adults, those who were given tomato extract rich in lycopene had a lower rate of lung inflammation than those who received a placebo.